AinisALaur/High-precision-calculator/README.md

 ## About
 This is a program that allows to perform arithmetic calculations beyond the capabilities of standard C++ libraries.
 The current implementation works with 100 digit after decimal point precision.
-The program can calculate the square root of a number, the natural logarithm, factorial, raise it to a power, find the next prime, calculate the sin value, average, and get the PI value.
+The program can calculate the square root, the natural logarithm, factorial, raise to a power, find the next prime, calculate the sin value, average, and get the PI value.

 ## Installation & setup
 Download all files and run the following commands: